Comparing Divorce Experiences

 3. You can learn what you do and do not want, moving forward - While others opinions are just that: Opinions, it doesn’t mean those accounts of what went wrong - or right - in their divorce are useless.
 Although your situation may be extremely different from your best friend’s, you can learn about yourself as you listen and process their story.
 For example, you can quickly get a picture of what mistakes you want to avoid, what you would like to try out, and whether or not certain things will work for you, such as the mediation process or a new lifestyle venture.
 You may be surprised by what you discover, and whatever you uncover, remember it does not mean that your experience will unfold exactly as your peer’s did.

 Like everything else in life, your divorce experience is your own.
 Do not be afraid to look at different experiences side-by-side and see what you can learn from them, but also know when to step away and stay focused on your own divorce.
 As you prepare to file, be sure to speak with a knowledgeable Kane County divorce lawyer to address your questions and concerns.
-Call Shaw Family Law, P.C today at 630-584-5550 for a one-on-one consultation.
+Call Shaw Sanders, P.C., P.C today at 630-584-5550 for a one-on-one consultation.